You're single. You're happy being single. You're not looking for romance—you're looking for friends. But try explaining that to the internet.

 - Messaging before meeting: Creates romantic expectations

-- No explicit non-dating policy: Ambiguity leads to misunderstanding
+- No clear expectations: Ambiguity leads to misunderstanding

 Red Flags in Events